How the Game Changes

 Answers require the map room of Suerbak Kak Delbaz, launching a plane-hopping adventure.
-That reveals that, amongst other things, whoever claims the Fourfold Throne might be able to destroy Sutek… but that could release greater evil onto the world.
+That reveals that, among other things, whoever claims the Fourfold Throne might be able to destroy Sutek… but that could release greater evil onto the world.

 And so on.
 Adventures are had, victories won, but as the PCs gain power and reality-warping options, they learn there is a bigger conflict being fought at each tier of power, and they have heard of those events and major movers and shaker, but now they can interact with them – maybe change the campaign world forever.
 The game goes from killing brigands to forging nations to exploring other planes to wondering if they can challenge a god.
 If the PCs decide to tackle tasks beneath them that’s fine, they CAN use scrying and teleport to annihilate as many bugbear camps as they want.
 But just as the PCs gain strongholds that are secure from enemy scrying or teleportation, they learn the foes pushing the bugbears to attack in the first place are similarly protected, and it takes more advanced adventures to attempt to win over them.

 It’s a formula of stacked adventures and causes I developed after a few early campaigns broke down at higher levels, when I *did* essentially try to just have bigger dungeons with more dangerous monsters, only to discover the PCs would command earth elementals, charm dragons, and teleport to the last room.
 I realized the trick is not to just keep upping the stakes, but to change the type of challenge.
 If you’ve run a siege against goblins, don’t just make the next siege against bugbears.
 Instead, make the point of the bugbear siege not just to kill more bugbears, but to get two powerful forces that are both being besieged by the bugbears to forge an alliance with one another.
 Killing bigger badder foes is a crucial part of that, to buy time and earn respect of both sides, but it’s not the *point*, and suddenly new skills and options are needed, even as PCs focused on mayhem maintain a role in the adventure.